nycu-ucr/L25GC/README.md

 #### Host 2 operations
 1. L^2^5GC

-Before executing the following commands, make sure you already bind the NICs to DPDK.
+Before executing the following commands, make sure you have already bound the NICs to DPDK.

 ```shell=
 $ cd $HOME/l25gc